Johan-dutoit/RNN-StarterKit-V2/README.md

 ## Folder structure
 Based off blog posts and personal experience, I prefer keeping a single container with all it's related bits (i.e. reducer, actions, styles, etc.) in the same folder.

-This may seem overkil for small projects (and probably is), but the benefits are more visible once your project is large (8+ containers).
+This may seem overkil for small projects (and probably is), but the benefits are more obvious once your project is large (8+ containers).

 Feel free to change the structure to suite your needs.